Individual decision trees tend to overfit. Bootstrap-aggregated

 Load Fisher's iris data set.

-Train a bagged ensemble of classification trees using the data and specifying
+Train an ensemble of bagged classification trees using the entire data set.
+Specify

 50 weak learners.
 Store which observations are out of bag for each tree.